ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 ![alt text](image-11.png)

-You can create your own passwords with a .httpd password generator such as [.htpasswd Generatorr](https://codeshack.io/htpasswd-generator/)
+Create your own passwords with a .httpd password generator such as [.htpasswd Generatorr](https://codeshack.io/htpasswd-generator/).
 The NGINX webserver is now running.

-## VCF Download Tool
+## 2. Configure VCF Download Tool (VCFDT) and UMDS

-The VCF Download Tool is a command-line interface (CLI) utility designed to simplify the management of binaries and metadata for VMware Cloud Foundation platforms.
+The VCF Download Tool (VCFDT) and VMware Update Manager Download Service (UMDS) are used to download the VCF components and vSphere patches.

-- SSH to to the UGREEN NAS and go to the following folder `/volume1/docker/vcfweb/vcfdt` and perform the following command:
+- Open the SSH connection to the UGREEN NAS and go to the following folder `/volume1/docker/vcfweb/vcfdt` and perform the following command:
 `tar -xvf vcf-download-tool-9.0.1.0.24962179.tar.gz`
 - Copy the download token from the Broadcom website and create a file named 'downloadtoken.txt' and save this in the `/volume1/docker/vcfweb` folder

-Perform the following command to download install binaries needed by VCF Installer for deploying VCF instance:
+Perform the following command to download binaries needed by VCF Installer for deploying VCF instance:

 `sudo /volume1/docker/vcfweb/vcfdt/bin/vcf-download-tool binaries download --depot-download-token-file=/volume1/docker/vcfweb/downloadtoken.txt --depot-store /volume1/docker/vcfweb/config/PROD --vcf-version=9.0.1 --automated-install --type=install --ceip=disable`

-Download vSphere binaries
+**Download vSphere binaries**

 Use the VCF Download Tool UMDS commands to install UMDS and list, download and manage ESX binaries and metadata.
 `sudo /volume1/docker/vcfweb/vcfdt/bin/vcf-download-tool umds install`